jbcoe/CppSandbox/README.md

-This repository contains multiple directories (projects) to experiemnt with C++.
+This repository contains multiple directories (projects) to experiment with C++.
 Code is not of high quality: most is only partly thought through; some is designed to fail and see what goes wrong;
 some of it might be interesting.